I love it when I learn new things from the comments people leave on my site.

 What is Oil Pulling and How Does it Work?

-Oil pulling has been used for thousands of years as an Indian folk remedy.
+Oil pulling involves swishing oil around the mouth, using it like a mouthwash.
+It has been used for thousands of years as an Indian folk remedy.

-It involves putting about a tablespoon of oil in your mouth, then swishing it around your teeth for 10-20 minutes.
+In order to oil pull, you put a tablespoon of oil in your mouth, then swish it around for 15-20 minutes.

 The bacteria in the mouth create a “biofilm” on the teeth – a thin layer that they use to adhere to the surface.
 This is what we know as “plaque.”

-Having some plaque on your teeth is normal, but if it gets out of hand it can cause all sorts of problems.
+Having some plaque on your teeth is normal, but if it gets out of hand it can cause all sorts of problems, including bad breath, yellow teeth, gum inflammation, gingivitis and cavities.

 The way oil pulling works is simple.
 When you swish the oil around your mouth, the bacteria “get stuck” in it and dissolve in the liquid oil.